Jurassic War (TV series): Broadcast

 The series aired on Munhwa Broadcasting Corporation every Wednesday at 4:30 pm from September 11, 2002 to December 4, 2002 and every Thursday at 4:30 pm from May 28, 2003 to August 20, 2003, and received positive reviews upon release.
 As soon as the third episode was completed, Raon Pictures introduced the series to American distributor Moonlight and AB Production, and received positive feedback.
 The two companies got the contracts for distribution of the series in U.S. and Canadian markets on television.
 It was scheduled to begin airing in Canada in the first quarter of 2003 and America in the second quarter of that year, with Moonlight and AB Production planning VHS and DVD releases after the series' broadcast.
 The series also began airing on Arirang TV and Tooniverse.

 Home video

 In 2005, Insomnia World Sales had the rights to the series reserved.
 It was distributed on DVD in three volumes by "Hits for Kids" in Russia as Войны Юрского периода ("Wars of the Jurassic Period") and ИНТЕР-ФИЛЬМ in Ukraine (with Ukrainian subtitles) in 2008.
 Each volume was sold separately.
 The menu for choosing an episode featured a 35-second hip hop remix of the series' theme song on loop.
-The series was also distributed on Video CD in promotional volumes by Dragon AV in Malaysia (with Indonesian subtitles).
+(Note: Attributed to multiple references:) The series was also distributed on Video CD in promotional volumes by Dragon AV in Malaysia (with Indonesian subtitles).